OzuYatamutsu/klima/README.md

 pip install -r requirements.txt
 ```

-Then, modify the config values that apply to you in `config.py`.
+Then, copy `config.sample.py` to `config.py` and modify the config values that apply to you in `config.py`.
 Finally:

 ```
 python run.py